Making other changes

 You can, however, make voluntary contributions in addition to the minimum contributions as regular deductions from your pay.
 You can nominate a percentage of salary of 1% or more.
 However, the maximum amount of voluntary contributions must not exceed 10% of your salary.
 Police will not match any additional voluntary contributions you make.

-Voluntary contributions are credited to your member’s account and are subject to the same rules for in-service withdrawals as your regular member contributions (see Partial withdrawals and in-service benefit).
+Voluntary contributions are credited to your member’s account and are subject to the same rules for in-service withdrawals as your regular member contributions.

 Constabulary, recruits and special entrants